List of Coronation Street characters introduced in 2006: Emma

 Emma, played by Stephanie Waring, made her first appearance on 25 December 2006.
 She visits 11 Coronation Street with a baby girl (Amelia Caudwell), whom she claims is Jason Grimshaw's (Ryan Thomas) daughter.
 Emma leaves Chloe with Jason's mother Eileen Grimshaw (Sue Cleaver) and Eileen decides to keep the baby, rather than get Social Services involved.
 Emma does not provide the baby's name, so Eileen names her Holly.
 Jason initially refuses to bond with Holly, while all the other residents of No.11 rally round to support Eileen with the baby's upkeep.

 A few months later, Emma returns in a confused state, revealing that she is unsure whether Jason is actually Holly's father.
 Emma reveals that she actually had a relationship with Charlie Stubbs (Bill Ward) – who had told her that he was called Jason Grimshaw.
 When she saw his picture in newspaper reports following his murder, she realised it was Charlie who was Holly's father, not Jason.
 Eileen is determined to keep Holly, after bonding with her, and initially refuses to give her back to Emma.
 She tries to convince herself and others that Emma is an unfit mother, but after a change of heart, Eileen eventually hands the baby over to Social Services.

 Holly Grimshaw

-Holly Grimshaw (real name Chloe) first appears on Christmas Day 2006 when her mother Emma (Stephanie Waring) dumps her on Jason Grimshaw (Ryan Thomas) claiming that he is her father, following a one-night stand.
+Holly Grimshaw (real name Chloe), played by Amelia Caudwell, first appears on Christmas Day 2006 when her mother Emma (Stephanie Waring) dumps her on Jason Grimshaw (Ryan Thomas) claiming that he is her father, following a one-night stand.
 Jason's mother Eileen (Sue Cleaver) bonds with her new granddaughter, who they name Holly because of the day she arrived.
 Jason bonds with her too and enjoys being a father and a family with his fiancée Sarah Platt (Tina O'Brien) and her daughter, Bethany.